Last Updated on

 A name more familiar to some as a television cult classic, the San Francisco area of Twin Peaks lays south west of the city centre and has the second highest altitude (910 ft / 280 m) in all of San Francisco (Mount Davidson being the highest).
 Twin Peaks might also be the most famous view point of the city by the bay.
 In good weather you have all of San Francisco spread in front of you including the entire bay.
 In addition to its views, it also is home to a lot of wildlife such as raccoons, butterflies, hawks and skunks.

-The viewpoint from Bernal Height Park is nowhere near as famous and only half the height (433 ft/132 m) of the Twin Peaks vista, but the views are equally as beautiful, especially of the Financial District, the Bay and both the Golden Gate and the Bay Bridge.
+The viewpoint from Bernal Heights Park is nowhere near as famous and only half the height (433 ft/132 m) of the Twin Peaks vista, but the views are equally as beautiful, especially of the Financial District, the Bay and both the Golden Gate and the Bay Bridge.
 Well off the beaten tourist path, Bernal Heights park is the perfect spot to sneak off too for a quiet picnic.
+Tip: Bernal Heights Park is only a 10-min walk from Taqueria Cancun (3211 Mission Street) – one of the best places to eat in San Francisco.
+Stop there for a burrito and combine your visit to the park with a stroll up Mission Street.

 Buena Vista Park